FengleiFan/Feng-Lei.Fan.github.io/index.md

 <img src="./biography.jpg" alt="" class="inline"/>

-I am fourth-year BME PhD student in a small but lovely university Rensselaer Polytechnic Institute ([RPI](https://www.rpi.edu/)), US, where I feel blessed to be advised by [Dr. Ge Wang](https://biotech.rpi.edu/centers/bic/people/faculty/ge-wang).
+I am a fourth-year BME PhD student in a small but lovely university Rensselaer Polytechnic Institute ([RPI](https://www.rpi.edu/)), US, where I feel blessed to be advised by [Dr. Ge Wang](https://biotech.rpi.edu/centers/bic/people/faculty/ge-wang) and have so many wonderful friends.
 Prior to RPI, I studied my undergraduate at [Harbin Institute of Tachnology](http://en.hit.edu.cn/), China.

 I am interested in deep learning, fuzzy logic, applied math, and medical imaging.
 Recently, my research focuses on developing advanced deep learning models and their interpretation.
 I am also operating a [blog](https://www.ershicimi.com/a/RjleG2QD) over WeChat together with my friends.
 If you are interested in my research, please feel free to reach me out (hitfanfenglei@gmail.com).